MattGaiser/todo-app/README.md

 - The project structure is well-organized with clear separation of concerns, featuring a modular design that separates routes, models, repositories, and middleware.
 - The API design adheres to RESTful principles with proper HTTP method usage and consistent response formats.
 - The database integration is solid, using SQLAlchemy ORM with proper model definitions.
-- The architecture is extreme overkill for this trivial app, particularly the respository and service layers, but for anything more complex there would be benefit to having it.
+- The architecture is extreme overkill for this trivial app, particularly the repository and service layers, but for anything more complex there would be benefit to having it.
 I want you to know that I know, so a lot of overengineering has been done for this app.

 ### Things I deliberately left out for lack of time
 - This is dockerized, but it is not production ready.
 It just serves it on the vite server for example.
 There is no production setup.
 Dockerization is simply so you can run it in one step.
 - I hardcoded variables in the Docker files rather than having you fumble with an env file.
 - Skipped on most security.
 There is no authentication.
 Wildcard for the CORS values.
 No rate limiting on the API.
-- No logging, no Sentry, no user analytics, no API versioning, no linting, etc. Well, I don't expect to be doing much work on this later on, so those quality of life additions are not required.
+- No real use of the logging, no Sentry, no user analytics, no API versioning, no linting, etc. Well, I don't expect to be doing much work on this later on, so those quality of life additions are not required.
 - Ran out of time for frontend tests and things like test coverage reporting and caching.
 - Just used simple CSS that is AI generated.
 Didn't want to fuss with Material MUI too much with the time limit.